-- Subsumes all of those foresightful gestures that help someone else - prevent a problem.
-Touching base with people before committing to actions that will affect them, providing advance notice to someone who needs to know to schedule work.
+- Subsumes all of those foresightful gestures that help someone else prevent a problem.
+Touching base with people before - Touching base with people before committing to actions that will affect them, providing advance notice to someone who needs to know to schedule work.